mcharleston/Flatbush/README.md

 ```

 #### n10-graph.csv
-A dot- (graphviz) format file producing this image:
+A dot- (graphviz) format file producing this image (with orange boxes for the splits of interest -- in this case, corresponding to branches from the generating tree):
 ![n10-graph-clust-anon.png](https://github.com/mcharleston/Flatbush/blob/master/n10-graph-clust-anon.png)

 Alternatively with the defaults left as they are (default colours & split format, using parsimony-based score, and no input set of known splits):